 In order for your users to retrieve change histories of user-edited forms, you must enable versioned specifications.
-The spec depot may be named anything, must be of type spec, and there can only be one per server.
-(If you already have a spec depot, attempting to create another one results in an error message).
+The spec depot can have any name, but it must be of type spec, and there can only be one spec depot per server.
+(If you already have a spec depot, attempting to create another one results in an error message.)

 After you have enabled versioned specs by creating the spec depot, all user-generated forms (such as client workspace specifications, jobs, branch specifications, and so on) are automatically archived as text files in the spec depot.
-File names within the spec depot are automatically generated by the server, and are represented in Perforce syntax as follows:
+Filenames within the spec depot are automatically generated by the server, and are represented in Perforce syntax as follows: